 Applicants must disclose to OREA any and all prior misdemeanor and felony convictions.
-If a conviction has been purged, the applicant to OREA any and all prior must still disclose the conviction unless misdemeanor and felony entitled to an exemption based upon successful completion of a diversion program, a judicial determination of factual innocence or other order of court which expressly provides for such exemption.
+If a conviction has been expunged, the applicant must still disclose the conviction unless entitled to an exemption based upon successful completion of a diversion program, a judicial determination of factual innocence or other order of court which expressly provides for such exemption.
 Applicants claiming this exemption must provide OREA with a certified copy of the court order or other authority for the exemption.
 A Certificate of Rehabilitation (Penal Code, Section 4852.01) or termination of probation and dismissal of the information or accusation (Penal Code, Section 1203.4) does not exempt an applicant from disclosing a conviction when applying for a license issued by OREA.